ChiaraBertipaglia/Infusing-a-culture-of-open-science-within-the-community-of-researchers-at-the-Zuck/Project_Development_Plan.md

 # Milestone 2

-Identifying and engaging critical stakeholders among the ZI community of researchers and leadership who will be involved in this project following open leadership best practices
+Following open leadership best practices, identifying and engaging critical stakeholders among the ZI community of researchers and leadership who will be involved in this project.

 ## Tasks
 c) Identify community members who already publish preprints and/or code openly and interview them.
 Have ~10 1:1 conversations: